 - A family history of skin cancer

-For those, we recommend using a high SPF sun protection that is Dermatologically approved like the Hawaiian Tropic Mineral Milks range.
+For these people, we recommend using a high SPF sun protection that is dermatologically approved like the Hawaiian Tropic Mineral Milk range.

 Does a higher SPF make a difference?